List of Abbott Elementary characters: Ashley Garcia

 Ashley Garcia is a childish and easily distracted teachers aide that is hired by the district for Melissa after she struggled to maintain her combined second and third grade classes.
 She befriends Ava after buying a shirt from her now defunct web-store.
-In "Candy Zombies", Ashley is put in charge of watching the bags of candy, however she is distracted by her phone and the candy is stolen and distributed amongst the students.
+In "Candy Zombies", much to Melissa's chagrin, who wanted to have her gone.
+Ashley is put in charge of watching the bags of candy, however she is distracted by her phone and the candy is stolen and distributed amongst the students, causing a massive chaos.
+She leaves after this incident but reappears in season 5, this time as an aide for Janine, who is struggling to keep up with the increased number of students in the class.
+Ashley showed no improvement from her previous experience at Abbot and chaos occurred again due to her behavior.